Virus death toll linked to Maine wedding grows to 7

 Maine authorities have identified overlaps between the wedding reception and outbreaks elsewhere in the state.
 An employee of the York County Jail attended the wedding, Maine CDC officials have said.
-Maine health officials have also said a staff member from a Madison rehabilitation center, which is the site of six of the seven deaths, attended the event.
+Maine health officials have also said an outbreak at a Madison rehabilitation center, which is the site of six of the seven deaths, is connected to the wedding because an employee of the facility lives in the same household as a person who attended.

 The virus cases stemming from the wedding have spanned hundreds of miles in a state that had largely controlled the spread of the coronavirus through the summer.
 Maine has reported less than 5,000 cases of the virus in total since March.

-Note: This story has been corrected to show that an employee of the Madison facility lives in a household with someone who attended the wedding.
-The employee did not attend.